yamatoxkatana/world-economy-visualization/README.md

-# World Economy visualization
+# Lightweight World Economy Hierarchy Visualization

+This project is a lightweight visualization of a world economy hierarchy, built with 💙 Vanilla JavaScript.
-It's a lightweight sample world economy heirarchy visualization created with an intention for a large scale economic web system.
+It's designed to be a foundation for a large-scale economic web system and the real schematics are still being actively developed.
-It's currently in development stage only and the real schematics is work in progress.

-Built with :blue_heart: Vanilla JavaScript